 The Commission's Finance and Administration Department develops preliminary budget information for all Commission departments.
 This information is provided to each of the respective departments for their review and to enable them to make any proposed revisions for their budget requests.
 The information is then returned to the Finance and Administration Department and a Commission wide preliminary budget is prepared.
-This budget is reviewed by senior management and, in cooperation with the respective departments; revisions are made when necessary to conform to the annual financial plan.
+This budget is reviewed by senior management and, in cooperation with the respective departments, revisions are made when necessary to conform to the annual financial plan.
 The final recommended budget is then presented to the Board of Commissioners for formal approval.

-In addition, Act 44 requires the Commission to prepare and submit a Financial Plan to the Secretary of the Budget of the Commonwealth no later than June 1 of each year for the ensuing Fiscal Year, describing its proposed operating and capital expenditures, borrowings, liquidity and other financial management covenants and policies, estimated toll rates and all other revenues and expenses.
-The purpose of the Financial Plan is to demonstrate that the Commission's operation in accordance with such plan can be reasonably anticipated to generate unencumbered funds sufficient to make all payments due to PennDOT under Act 44, Act 89 and the Amended Funding Agreement in the upcoming year after all other Commission obligations and interest thereon, sinking fund requirements of the Commission, and other requirements in any trust indenture, notes or resolutions have been met.
+In addition, Act 44 requires the Commission to prepare and submit an annual financial plan to the Secretary of the Budget of the Commonwealth no later than June 1 of each year for the ensuing Fiscal Year, describing its proposed operating and capital expenditures, borrowings, liquidity and other financial management covenants and policies, estimated toll rates and all other revenues and expenses.
+The purpose of the annual financial plan is to demonstrate that the Commission's operation in accordance with such plan can be reasonably anticipated to generate unencumbered funds sufficient to make all payments due to PennDOT under Act 44, Act 89 and the Amended Funding Agreement in the upcoming year after all other Commission obligations and interest thereon, sinking fund requirements of the Commission, and other requirements in any trust indenture, notes or resolutions have been met.
 Any deviations and the causes therefor in prior year plans must be explained.
-Following the enactment of Act 89 the Commission delivered to the Secretary of the Budget an Amended Act 44 Financial Plan for Fiscal Year 2013-2014 on March 5, 2014.
-The Commission delivered the Act 44 Financial Plan for Fiscal Year 2014-15 on May 30, 2014.
-See "THE COMMISSION - Enabling Acts" above.
+The Commission delivered to the Secretary of the Budget its Act 44 Financial Plan for Fiscal Year 2014-2015 on May 30, 2014.
+The Commission expects to deliver the Act 44 Financial Plan for Fiscal Year 2015-16 on or prior to June 1, 2015.
+See "THE COMMISSION - Enabling Acts - Rules Relating to Governance and Accountability Under the Enabling Acts" above.